vrtulka23/scinumtools3/README.md

 The result is fewer hidden assumptions, earlier error detection and more reliable scientific software.

+This project is the C++ successor to the original Python project, SciNumTools v2.
+SciNumTools v3 aims to provide feature parity with v2 while expanding the library with additional functionality and improved performance.

 ## Getting Started

 ### Example of Use